Moondog (1969 album): Composition and recording

 The trimba is a percussion instrument invented by Moondog.

 The music on Moondog was composed in the 1950s and early '60s and rescored for orchestra.
 Guercio and Al Brown, who functioned as Moondog's manager, co-produced the album and the latter put together an ensemble of 50 musicians.
 Few of Moondog's custom-made instruments were used; they had previously been among his more distinctive features.
-Only his percussion instrument the trimba and a new bowed instrument he called hus, from the Norwegian word for "house", were added to the conventional orchestra instruments.
+Only two of his instruments were used in additional to the conventional orchestra: a percussion instrument he called the trimba and a new bowed instrument he called hus, from the Norwegian word for "house".

 Work on Moondog began in May and studio recording started on June 3, 1969, without any rehearsals.
 The album was recorded in Columbia's main studio Old Church on East 33rd Street, where Moondog conducted the orchestra.
 He described the opportunity to conduct the musicians in the studio as "one of the biggest thrills" of his life.
 Moondog was also a poet and recited two of his epigrams for the album.
 The first of these couplets is located between the first and second track and the second opens side two.